Special Educational Needs and Disability (SEND)

 We use a wide range of teaching strategies and resources to meet the needs of the children with SEN. At our school we have specialist rooms for small group teaching and all our classrooms have interactive whiteboards to deliver stimulating lessons.

-Children on the SEN register will be given an Individual Education Plan (IEP) in order to set achievable and measurable targets.
+Children on the SEN register will be given an Individual Support Plan (ISP) in order to set achievable and measurable targets.
 This is shared and reviewed with Parents every term so that relevant support or extension can be given so they can gain the most from the curriculum.

 As part of the National Special Educational Needs Reform, local authorities are required to publish a ‘local offer’ which is intended to provide information about provision available to children with special educational needs in the local area.
 At The Mead Infant School we are proud of our inclusive practice and what we can offer to all children, including those with special educational needs and/or disabilities.